 HOUSE #4 –

-This house looked spacious.
+This house looked spacious in the listing.

 FINDINGS: Although the backyard was fenced and there was a pool, the overall yard was small.
 The house was well laid out, but had no current workshop and no space to transform into a workshop.
 The front yard reached out into a dry bed creek, and there was no real room to park the camper or hubby’s truck.